 - The Chaotic: Acts as he will, regardless of the circumstances.
 Almost always a villain, or in some way insane.

-- The Man* With The Plan: The Chessmaster and all his friends.
+- The Man or Woman With The Plan: The Chessmaster and all his friends.
 Usually a villain, although it's quite possible to have a Heroic Man With The Plan.
 Generally Big Bads are generally here before they Take Over the World or otherwise accomplish their Evil Plan, Heroes are here much more often if they have.

 - The Reactionary: Does things in reaction to the plot, rather than being directly proactive.
 Can be Heroic, or a Villain.
 This is the typical level of heroes in most stories.